 Eventually, Bobby recounted, “after a half hour of battle, these trays of pies suddenly arrived.
 I don’t know if Prince ordered them during the fight but everyone was throwing them and then Jesse broke free–he’s in handcuffs, running around the middle, mad” (Aswad 2018).
 Jesse, for his part, claims that he wasn’t actually all that angry–as he quite reasonably pointed out to Questlove, if he’d really been swinging around a 12-foot steel pipe in a blind rage, he’d be “on death row right now.”
 But his escape from captivity was dramatic nevertheless: “When I took that [pipe] down,” he said, “everybody in the room, his band members, everybody fled like roaches” (Questlove Episode 95).

-The great food fight of Cincinnati has deservedly earned a place in the annals of Prince’s and the Time’s early history.
+The great Ohio food fight has earned a deserved place in the annals of Prince’s early history.
 “It turned out to be a major war,” Bennett recalled to Nilsen.
 “If you go back to Cincinnati and ask [the venue] about it, they’ll still remember.
 It was quite a hefty cleaning bill” (Nilsen 1999 96).
 And while most of the participants remember it fondly, there is always an accompanying edge of darkness to their recollections.
 “It was incredibly fun but there was an element of fear,” Bobby Z told Variety.
 “The espionage was so intense, it was physical and had weapons: maple syrup, toothpaste, eggs, yellow mustard.
 Promoters were starting to get nervous.
 It just didn’t look right” (Aswad 2018).

 Time drummer Jellybean Johnson concurred: “It was fun, but it got a little personal after awhile,” he told Nilsen.
 “I think some people’s frustrations came out during that fight.
 It was frustrating being under somebody’s wing like that.
 Prince was getting all over Morris during the party at the hotel, saying it was his fault.
 I know Morris wasn’t happy because he ended up paying for most of it, even though they [Prince and his band] started it” (Nilsen 1999 96).
 Indeed, while this skirmish marked the end of the Controversy tour, it was only the beginning of the burgeoning conflict between Prince and his first successful protégé act.
 Things wouldn’t get quite this dramatic again in the years to come; but they would, in their own way, get a whole lot uglier.